Patient education: Fibromyalgia (Beyond the Basics)

 Fibromyalgia or another illness? — The process of determining whether a person's signs and symptoms are related to fibromyalgia or to another condition can be lengthy and complex in some cases.
 Many illnesses can cause generalized muscle aches, fatigue, and other common symptoms of fibromyalgia.
 The following is a sample of disorders that may be considered in the diagnostic process:

 Although both disorders share many symptoms with fibromyalgia, they have other features that are not usually seen in people with fibromyalgia, including inflammation of the synovial membranes (connective tissue that lines the spaces between bones and joints).
-(See "Patient information: Systemic lupus erythematosus (SLE) (Beyond the Basics)" and "Patient information: Rheumatoid arthritis symptoms and diagnosis (Beyond the Basics)".)
+(See "Patient education: Systemic lupus erythematosus (SLE) (Beyond the Basics)" and "Patient education: Rheumatoid arthritis symptoms and diagnosis (Beyond the Basics)".)

-- Osteoarthritis — Osteoarthritis causes stiffness, tenderness, pain, and potential deformity of affected joints, and it most commonly occurs in older individuals.
+●Osteoarthritis – Osteoarthritis causes stiffness, tenderness, pain, and potential deformity of affected joints, and it most commonly occurs in older individuals.
 It is differentiated from fibromyalgia based upon a patient's history, clinical examination, and degenerative joint changes seen on x-ray in people with osteoarthritis.
-(See "Patient information: Osteoarthritis symptoms and diagnosis (Beyond the Basics)".)
+(See "Patient education: Osteoarthritis symptoms and diagnosis (Beyond the Basics)".)

 It is important to note that fibromyalgia can occur in people with rheumatoid arthritis, SLE, or osteoarthritis.
 Thus, it may be difficult to determine whether symptoms of chronic pain and fatigue are caused by fibromyalgia or another condition.

-- Ankylosing spondylitis (AS) — AS is a chronic, progressive, inflammatory disease involving joints of the spine.
+●Ankylosing spondylitis (AS) – AS is a chronic, progressive, inflammatory disease involving joints of the spine.
 This condition leads to stiffness, pain, and decreased movement of the spine.
 AS also causes characteristic findings that can be seen on x-ray, which are absent in people with fibromyalgia.
-In contrast, spinal motion and x-rays are usually normal in people with fibromyalgia.
-(See "Patient information: Ankylosing spondylitis and spondyloarthritis (Beyond the Basics)".)
+By contrast, spinal motion and x-rays are usually normal in people with fibromyalgia.
+(See "Patient education: Ankylosing spondylitis and other spondyloarthritis (Beyond the Basics)".)

-- Polymyalgia rheumatica (PMR) — PMR is an episodic, chronic, inflammatory condition that causes stiffness and pain in the shoulders, hips, or other regions.
+●Polymyalgia rheumatica (PMR) – PMR is an episodic, chronic, inflammatory condition that causes stiffness and pain in the shoulders, hips, or other regions.
 The disorder, which primarily affects individuals over age 50, is frequently associated with inflammation of certain large arteries.
 PMR is differentiated from fibromyalgia based upon a person's medical history, physical examination, and blood tests.
-(See "Patient information: Polymyalgia rheumatica and giant cell (temporal) arteritis (Beyond the Basics)".)
+(See "Patient education: Polymyalgia rheumatica and giant cell (temporal) arteritis (Beyond the Basics)".)

-- Hypothyroidism and other endocrine disorders — Decreased activity of the thyroid gland, known as hypothyroidism, can cause fatigue, sleep disturbances, and generalized aches, similar to those in fibromyalgia.
+●Hypothyroidism and other endocrine disorders – Decreased activity of the thyroid gland, known as hypothyroidism, can cause fatigue, sleep disturbances, and generalized aches, similar to those in fibromyalgia.
 Thyroid function tests are routinely conducted to help exclude hypothyroidism.
 Other endocrine disorders, including increased activity of the parathyroid glands (hyperparathyroidism), can cause symptoms similar to fibromyalgia.
-(See "Patient information: Hypothyroidism (underactive thyroid) (Beyond the Basics)" and "Patient information: Primary hyperparathyroidism (Beyond the Basics)".)
+(See "Patient education: Hypothyroidism (underactive thyroid) (Beyond the Basics)" and "Patient education: Primary hyperparathyroidism (Beyond the Basics)".)

-- Muscle inflammation (myositis) or muscle disease due to metabolic abnormalities (metabolic myopathy) — These conditions cause muscle fatigue and weakness, compared to the widespread pain seen in fibromyalgia.
+●Muscle inflammation (myositis) or muscle disease due to metabolic abnormalities (metabolic myopathy) – These conditions cause muscle fatigue and weakness, compared with the widespread pain seen in fibromyalgia.
 In addition, patients with myositis typically have abnormal levels of muscle enzymes.
-(See "Patient information: Myositis (Beyond the Basics)".)
+(See "Patient education: Polymyositis, dermatomyositis, and other forms of idiopathic inflammatory myopathy (Beyond the Basics)".)

 FIBROMYALGIA TREATMENT TIPS